MatrixAI/js-resource-counter/README.md

 # js-resource-counter

 Sequentially Allocatable and Deallocatable Resource Counter written in JavaScript.
 It is useful for tracking resource usage such as inodes and file descriptors.
-The resource counter is backed by a new lazy recursive perfectly balanced dynamically growing and shrinking bitmap tree data structure.
+The resource counter is backed by a new lazy recursive perfectly balanced dynamically growing and shrinking fully-persistent bitmap tree data structure.
 This allows logarithmic allocation and deallocation performance.
 It's memory usage is better than the alternative deallocated stack + counter method.

 Basic Usage
 ------------